GrapheneOS/hardened_malloc/README.md

 It can be necessary to substantially increase the `vm.max_map_count` sysctl to accomodate the large number of mappings caused by guard slabs and large allocation guard regions.
-There will be a configuration option in `config.h` for tuning the proportion of slabs to guard slabs too, since the default 1:1 proportion makes the address space quite sparse.
+The number of mappings can also be drastically reduced via a significant increase to `CONFIG_GUARD_SLABS_INTERVAL` but the feature has a low performance and memory usage cost so that isn't recommended.

 It can offer slightly better performance when integrated into the C standard library and there are other opportunities for similar hardening within C